Kairn/cook-book-java/applications/README.md

 2. General efficient string matching for small alphabets and short keys.
 3. To represent Huffman encoding.

+### B-tree

+An ordered symbol table in the form of a balanced multi-way search tree.
+The tree contains external pages at the leaf positions for actual data, and internal nodes (with duplicated keys) used to guide the search.

+#### Implementation

+Represented similar to a 2-3 tree with varying order.
+On each node, however, instead of having links that point to keys that are "between" two keys, each key associates with a link directly, and the associated node may contain keys less than or equal to the parent key.
+Search only ends on an external node.
+If an insertion causes a leaf to overflow, the node is split with a duplicated key propagated up as an internal key, recursively.
+Deletions can be done by marking the external key as "deleted" without altering the internal nodes.

+#### When to use

+1. Building search index for large external database.

+### Suffix array

+A string array for a single string that contains all substrings starting at each character all the way to the last character.

+#### Implementation

+Iterate through characters of the given string and add to the array the substring from this character to the end.

+#### When to use

+1. Because all substrings of the string is a prefix of a member in the suffix array, after sorting the suffix array, a single pass can find the longest repeated substring in a given string by tracking the longest prefix match in adjacent members.
+2. Building an inverted search index for text.
+A key is binary searched in the sorted suffix array to determine if the text is a hit for the search.

 ### ?

 #### Implementation